Encouraging academic researchers to pursue burning questions

-- Academic researchers often face the challenge of insufficient time and funds to prepare grant proposals, seek collaborators, come up with a proof of concept.
-Many excellent ideas are not developed and proposals not written simply because researchers do not have the time to focus on them or do not have the funds to carry out some preliminary work that is required.
-The program aims at supporting researchers who face such challenges.
+- Furthermore, academic researchers often face the challenge of insufficient time to plan, to seek collaborators, to come up with a proof of concept required by major grantors.
+Many excellent ideas are not developed and leads not followed up simply because researchers do not have the time to focus on them or do not have the time and funds to carry out some preliminary work.